-Computer/telephone/television cabling (usually internal), including line rental, additional lines and apparatus, is the responsibility of the Priest/PCC, as is specialist aerial/dish provision (but see item 21 below).
+Computer/telephone/television cabling (usually internal), including line rental, additional lines and apparatus, is the responsibility of the occupier/PCC, as is any specialist aerial/dish provision (but see item 21 below).

 The Diocese will provide at first installation three telephone points in the house (one in the study, one elsewhere on ground floor and one on the first floor) plus two television aerial points (usually one to each floor).
 A basic aerial will be provided and of a standard that can receive a digital signal.
+After the first installation on acquisition of a house the diocese is not responsible for maintenance of telephone wiring.